You want to have your garden house overgrown and know which climbing plants are particularly suitable? Then you are absolutely right here!

-You want to have your garden house overgrown and know which climbing plants are particularly suitable?
-Then you are absolutely right here!
-A green roof is, of course, already a great way to keep the make your own garden a little more sustainable and breathe species-rich life into it.
-But even the walls of your hut can be greened with simple means, so that new habitats and food sources for birds and insects are created.
+A green roof is, of course, a great way to protect the environment. make your own garden a little more sustainable and breathe species-rich life into it.
+The walls of your hut can also be greened with simple means, creating not only a picturesque sight, but also a new habitat for birds and insects.

 In this article I would like to introduce you to the best self-climbers and scaffold climbers from the plant world, which are wonderfully suitable as facade greenery of your garden hut.
 In addition, you will receive valuable tips and finally learn which climbing plant you should rather do without.
 Let's go!